mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 ## Message Uniqueness and Idempotence {#message-uniqueness-and-idempotence}

-Messages in the mPlane protocol are intended to support state distribution: capabilities, specifications, and results are meant to be complete declarations of the state of a given measurement.
+Messages in the mPlane protocol are intended to support state distribution: Capabilities, Specifications, and Results are meant to be complete declarations of the state of a given measurement.
 In order for this to hold, it must be possible for messages to be uniquely identifiable, such that duplicate messages can be recognized.
-With one important exception (i.e., specifications with relative temporal scopes), messages are idempotent: the receipt of a duplicate message at a client or component is a null operation.
+With one important exception (i.e., Specifications with relative temporal scopes), messages are idempotent: the receipt of a duplicate message at a Client or Component is a null operation.

 ### Message Schema